paarandika/bodyapps-android/README.md

 		ii.Download a device to GennyMotion and install Google play services(You can follow this thread: http://stackoverflow.com/questions/20121883/how-to-install-google-play-service-in-the-genymotion-ubuntu-13-04-currently-i)
 		iii.
 Log in to device using a Google account.
 		iv.
 Run the app while virtual device is on.
 It will automatically choose the device.

+**NOTE: Web application Running in the localhost and listning to port 8020 is essential for app to run properly(for iteration 1:now only).**
+And you can change the IP and URL according to your system by changing:
+URL in SyncUser class(line:24)
+URL in SyncMeasurement class(line: 19)
+parameter in SettingsActivity class (line:280)
+parameter in MeasurementActivity class (line: 166)